smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

       status: 'COMPLETED' // <--- the order status, which should be 'COMPLETED' }

-You may stop the REPL with ``CTRL + C`` in the terminal where it is running.
+You may stop the REPL and server with ``CTRL + C`` in the respective terminals.
 We have tested each operation we implemented in the server using the generated client, and verified both the client and server communicate with each other.